Sennheiser HD 569 Review

 Check out this awesome: Sennheiser Wireless Headphones

 The design of the box itself is super-premium, something that you would expect from a brand like Sennheiser.
 It is mostly black with small streaks of blue at the bottom.
 You have the headphones themselves proudly displayed at the front with very minimal texts.
-At the back, you have all the usual mentions of the specs and features that these headphones have – if you cannot wait to know how these sounds, keep reading.
+At the back, you have all the usual mentions of the specs and features that these headphones have – if you cannot wait to know how these sound, keep reading.

 To open the box, you pull the top lid up and you are presented with the headphones right dead center.
 They are tucked inside what seems to be a foam material.
 It keeps the headphones very well protected.
 At least you can rest assured that there won’t be any damage during shipping.
 In the box, you also get your mandatory manual and some additional paperwork.
 There are two included cables as well, a 3-meter cable with a 6.3mm jack and a 1 meter 3.5mm jack, both of which are removable.